Thewhyap/Unity-Visual-Novel/README.md

 ### Usage Rights:

-- **Attribution is required**: Please give credit to the engine in a way that best fits your project (e.g., in the credits or documentation).
 - **The use of the engine for commercial purposes is restricted to solo developers**.
 If you are part of a team or company, or if multiple developers are contributing, please contact me for permission before use.

 **Not required but appreciated:** Please contact me, so I can know about your project !
 (Just because I'm curious)